fbpx

 Most purchase contracts has a mortgage contingency allowing for a buyer to receive mortgage commitment by a certain date.
 If mortgage commitment is not obtained by that date, then the buyer can void the contract with no recourse to them.

 Often the conditions are boilerplate like re-pulling your credit report and verifying employment on or one day before you close on your loan.
-Other conditions may be more serious, like the bank is still trying to source down payment money and should be discussed with your attorney before releasing mortgage commitment.
+Other conditions may be more serious, like the bank still trying to source down payment money, and should be discussed with your attorney before releasing mortgage commitment.

 Once you say you are all set on your mortgage, you are fully committed to close and if you should default all your deposit money is at risk.